InquestGeronimo/horizon-takeoff/README.md

 With Horizon-Takeoff, you have the flexibility to choose between two distinct workflows for launching your AWS service:

-**1. Text-based User Interface (TUI):** This approach guides you through a step-by-step process within the terminal, allowing you to input various variables.
-This automated procedure configures and preserves your cloud environment settings in a YAML file, handles the pulling, tagging, and pushing of the Takeoff Server image to AWS's Elastic Container Registry (ECR), and initiates the instance launch.
+**1. Terminal User Interface (TUI):** This approach guides you through a step-by-step process within the terminal.
+This procedure configures and preserves your cloud environment settings in a YAML file, handles pulling, tagging, and pushing of the Takeoff Server image to AWS's Elastic Container Registry (ECR), and initiates the instance launch.

-**2. Manual Deployment:** Alternatively, you can opt for manual deployment by configuring a YAML configuration file according to your specific requirements.
-Further details found in the `Manual YAML Configuration` section.
+**2. Manual Deployment:** Alternatively, you can can configure the YAML config file according to your specific requirements without the TUI.
+Further details found in the `YAML Configuration` section.

 ## Requirements